lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 The Generic Header Compression (6LoWPAN-GHC) can in addition to DTLS 1.2 handle TLS 1.2, and DTLS 1.2 with Connection ID.
 The Generic Header Compression (6LoWPAN-GHC) works very well for Connection ID and the overhead seems to increase exactly with the length of the Connection ID (which is optimal).
 The compression of TLS 1.2 is not as good as the compression of DTLS 1.2 (as the static dictionary only contains the DTLS 1.2 version number).
 Similar compression levels as for DTLS could be achieved also for TLS 1.2, but this would require different static dictionaries.
 For TLS 1.3 and DTLS 1.3, GHC increases the overhead.
 The 6LoWPAN-GHC header compression is not available when (D)TLS is used over transports that do not use 6LoWPAN together with 6LoWPAN-GHC.

-Only the minimal header format for DTLS 1.3 was considered, which reduces the header of 3 bytes compared to the full header, by omitting the 2-byte-long length value and sending 1 byte of sequence number instead of 2.
-This may create problems reconstructing the full sequence number, if ~ 2000 datagrams in sequence are lost.

-OSCORE has much lower overhead than DTLS 1.2 and TLS 1.2.
-The overhead of OSCORE is smaller than DTLS 1.2 and TLS 1.2 over 6LoWPAN with compression, and this small overhead is achieved even on deployments without 6LoWPAN or 6LoWPAN without DTLS compression.
+New security protocols like OSCORE, TLS 1.3, and DTLS 1.3 have much lower overhead than DTLS 1.2 and TLS 1.2.
+The overhead of is smaller even when DTLS 1.2 and TLS 1.2 over 6LoWPAN with compression, and this small overhead is achieved even on deployments without 6LoWPAN or 6LoWPAN without compression.
 OSCORE is lightweight because it makes use of CoAP, CBOR, and COSE, which were designed to have as low overhead as possible.

+Note that the compared protocols have slightly different use cases.
+TLS and DTLS are designed for the transport layer and is terminated in CoAP proxies.
+OSCORE is designed for the application layer and protects application data between the CoAP client and the CoAP server.

 # Security Considerations